tony-sh/Keep-Node-Docs-Ukraine/docs/basics/start.md

 - Key Reasons for Staking in Keep Network: Understand why it is meaningful to stake in Keep Network.
 - Comparison with Other Alternatives: Compare Keep Staking with other staking alternatives currently available in crypto.
 - Staking Documentation: Official Keep Team's documentation about staking.
-- Staking Alternatives: With staking partners or on your own vps.
+- Staking Options: With staking partners or on your own vps.
 - Node Operation: Deploy, Manage, Troubleshoot your own node.
 - Keep Token Dashboard: Token Dashboard official user guide.